tensorforce/tensorforce/docs/preprocessing.rst

 Preprocessing
 =============

-Sometimes it is necessary to modify state vectors before passing them to the agent.
+Often it is necessary to modify state input tensors before passing them to the reinforcement learning agent.
 This could be due to various reasons, e.g.:

 * Feature scaling / input normalization,
 * Data reduction,
-* Creating the Markov property (e.g. Atari),
+* Ensuring the Markov property by concatenating multiple states (e.g. in Atari)
-* etc.

-TensorForce comes with some ready-to-use preprocessors, a preprocessing stack and easy ways to implement your own preprocessors.
+TensorForce comes with a number of ready-to-use preprocessors, a preprocessing stack and easy ways to implement your own preprocessors.

 Usage
 -----